ferrous-systems/rust-training/training-slides/src/kani.md

 * Does my program `panic` is **hard** question in Rust
 * `#[no_std]`-only? [`panic-never`](https://docs.rs/panic-never/latest/panic_never/)
   * triggers a linker error if there's panicking code path in the binary
-  * limited use: Standard Library and 3rd part crates have panicking code
+  * limited use: Standard Library and 3rd party crates have panicking code
-* `Clippy` has lints against well-known panicking APIs in standard library
+* `clippy` has lints against well-known panicking APIs in the Standard Library
 * No easy way to list all panicking call-sites across *all* dependencies

 ## Unsafe Rust